-- a) That the Player was duly notified that he was designated for inclusion in the IIHF RTP and that he was advised of his/her liability for a Missed Test if he was unavailable for Testing during the 60-minute time slot specified in his Whereabouts Filing at the location specified for that time slot; - b) That the IIHF attempted to test the Player in the IIHF RTP on a given day in the quarter during the 60 - minute time slot at the location specified by the Player in his Whereabouts Filing; - c) That during the specified 60-minute time slot, the Doping Control Officer did what was reasonable in the circumstances (i.e., given the nature of the specified location) to try to locate the Player, short of giving the Player any advance notice of the test; - d) That if the attempted Testing would result in the Player's second Missed Test, the IIHF gave proper notice to the Player concerning the

-Player's first missed test; and
+- a) That the Player was duly notified that they were designated for inclusion in the IIHF RTP and that they were advised of his/her liability for a Missed Test if they were unavailable for Testing during the 60-minute time slot specified in their Whereabouts Filing at the location specified for that time slot; - b) That the IIHF attempted to test the Player in the IIHF RTP on a given day in the quarter during the 60-minute time slot at the location specified by the Player in their Whereabouts Filing; - c) That during the specified 60-minute time slot, the Doping Control Officer did what was reasonable in the circumstances (i.e., given the nature of the specified location) to try to locate the Player, short of giving the Player any advance notice of the test; - d) That if the attempted Testing would result in the Player's second Missed Test, the IIHF gave proper notice to the Player concerning the Player's first missed test; and - e) That the Player's failure to be available for Testing at the specified location during the specified 60-minute time slot was at least negligent (a Player will be presumed to be negligent upon proof that a) through d) of this Article are met.
+This presumption may only be rebutted by the Player establishing that no negligent behavior on their part caused or contributed to his/her failure to be available for Testing at such location during such time slot and to update his/her most recent Whereabouts Filing to give notice of a different location where he/she would instead be available for Testing during a specified 60-minute time slot on the relevant day).

-- e) That the Player's failure to be available for Testing at the specified location during the specified 60-minute time slot was at least negligent (a Player will be presumed to be negligent upon proof that a) through d) of this Article are met.
-This presumption may only be rebutted by the Player establishing that no negligent behavior on his part caused or contributed to his/her failure to be available for Testing at such location during such time slot and to update his/her most recent Whereabouts Filing to give notice of a different location where he/she would instead be available for Testing during a specified 60-minute time slot on the relevant day). - 7.10 Results Management for Missed Tests Results management for missed tests shall be conducted in accordance with the International Standards for Results Management Annex B.3. - 7.11 Member National Association Non-Compliance Any Member National Association who fails to assist the IIHF in the implementation of its Out-Of-Competition Testing Program may be subject to disciplinary action in accordance with the IIHF Disciplinary Code. - 7.12 Confidentiality - 7.12.1 When the IIHF receives notice of a Whereabouts Failure with respect to a Player it shall not disclose that information beyond those Persons who need to know, unless and until that Player is found to have committed an anti-doping rule violation (the IIHF shall ensure that such Persons who need to know also maintain the same level of confidentiality). - 7.12.2 Whereabouts information provided pursuant to Article 7.4 shall be shared with WADA and other Anti-Doping Organizations having jurisdiction to test Players in accordance with the International Standard for Testing and Investigations, including the strict condition that the whereabouts information is only used for Doping Control purposes.
+- 5.15.
+Results Management for Missed Tests Results management for missed tests shall be conducted in accordance with the International Standards for Results Management Annex B.3. - 5.16.
+Member National Association Non-Compliance

+Any Member National Association who fails to assist the IIHF in the implementation of its Out-Of-Competition Testing Program may be subject to disciplinary action in accordance with the IIHF Disciplinary Regulations.

+- 5.17.
+Confidentiality - 5.17.1.
+When the IIHF receives notice of a Whereabouts Failure with respect to a Player it shall not disclose that information beyond those Persons who need to know, unless and until that Player is found to have committed an anti-doping rule violation (the IIHF shall ensure that such Persons who need to know also maintain the same level of confidentiality). - 5.17.2.
+Whereabouts information provided pursuant to Article 5.10 shall be shared with WADA and other Anti-Doping Organizations having jurisdiction to test Players in accordance with the International Standard for Testing and Investigations, including the strict condition that the whereabouts information is only used for Doping Control purposes.

-8. SAMPLE ANALYSIS
+6. SAMPLE ANALYSIS

-Doping Control Samples collected under this Anti-Doping Code shall be analyzed in accordance with the following principles:
+Doping Control Samples collected under these Anti-Doping Regulations shall be analyzed in accordance with the following principles:

-- 8.1 Use of Approved Laboratories: for the purposes of Article 2.1, the IIHF shall send Doping Control Samples for analysis only to WADA-accredited laboratories or to laboratories as otherwise approved by WADA.
-The IIHF shall have the sole choice of the WADA-accredited laboratory (or other laboratory approved by WADA) used for the Sample Analysis. - 8.2 Purpose of Analysis of Samples and Data: Samples and related analytical data or Doping Control information shall be analyzed to detect Prohibited Substances and Prohibited Methods identified on the Prohibited List and other substances as may be directed by WADA pursuant to the Monitoring Program described in Article 4.5 of the WADA Code, or to assist the IIHF in profiling relevant parameters in a Player's urine, blood or other matrix, including DNA or genomic profiling, or for any other legitimate anti-doping purposes.
+6.1.
+Use of Approved Laboratories: for the purposes of Article 2.1, the IIHF shall send Doping Control Samples for analysis only to WADA-accredited laboratories or to laboratories as otherwise approved by WADA.
+The IIHF shall have the sole choice of the WADA-accredited laboratory (or other laboratory approved by WADA) used for the Sample Analysis.